 Maple Dijon Sauce

-- While pork tenderloin is resting, melt butter in a medium saucepan until slightly foaming, then stir in maple syrup, mustard, soy sauce and juice from ½ of a fresh lime until combined.
+- While pork tenderloin is resting, melt butter in a medium saucepan until slightly foaming (medium low - medium heat), then stir in maple syrup, mustard, soy sauce and lime juice until combined.
 Allow to come to a simmer.

 - Make sure you buy pork tenderloin and not pork loin, they are different cuts and will take much different amounts of time to cook.

 - Before seasoning, remove silver skin and any large fatty pieces.

 - The pan should sizzle when the pork is added, if it doesn’t, remove pork from the pan and allow to heat up for 3-5 more minutes.

 - Allow pork tenderloin to rest for 10 minutes before slicing to keep it juicy.

 - Pork tenderloin cooked to 145 F internally will be slightly pink in the middle.